TheDesignium/cdk-log-notifier/README.md

-# cdk-log-notifier: Notify the logs which match a pattern via Slack.
+# cdk-log-notifier: Filter CloudWatch logs and post to Slack.

 The AWS CDK Construct to build a system that gather CloudWatch logs, filter and post to Slack.